-I. Please list three signs of a swimmer in trouble in the water: 2.
-What is meant by Zones of Coverage: 3.
-Explain the difference(s) between full coverage, overlapped coverage, and back-up coverage: 4.
+I. Please list three signs of a swimmer in trouble in the water:

+2. What is meant by Zones of Coverage: 2 Emplain the difference (a) between full covering anymond covering and back up covering ٥, Explain the difference(s) between full coverage, overlapped coverage, and back-up coverage: 4.
 Patron surveillance is a learned and developed skill. a.
-True b.
-False 5.
-List the steps of an effective lifeguard rotation:
+True 5 b.
+False List the steps of an effective lifeguard rotation: ٥, List the steps of an effective ineguard rotation.